-The workspace requires very professional, easy to use computer hardware.
-That’s one reason why Macs have slowly taken over the workplace (simple to use, easy to maintain, good for small businesses).
+The workspace requires very professional, easy-to-use computer hardware.
+That’s one reason why Macs have slowly taken over the workplace (simple to use, easy to maintain, and good for small businesses).
 Actual computer peripherals are a bit more troubling because the choices – like the problems plaguing most work environments – are endless.
-Consider reading our best computer mouse reviews for a wider variety of top ranking peripherals.
+Consider reading our best computer mouse reviews for a wider variety of top-ranking peripherals.

 The Performance Mouse MX is as fully featured as most gaming mice: it comes complete with four programmable thumb buttons, a frictionless scroll wheel, multiple speed settings, and Logitech’s Darkfield laser tracking.
 Don’t fret if this sounds like too much for you in everyday use; none of the features get in the way of traditional mouse use.
 They only complement it.

 The combined eight buttons are all programmable through Logitech’s simple Mouse & Keyboard software.
 Logitech’s frictionless scroll wheel is a mouse feature I can no longer live without.
-It removes the click function of most scroll wheels which allows users to just keep scrolling with a single flick.
-The built-in software for web browsers for physics-based scrolling appears nice (much like Apple’s OS X has built into the operating system), but on Windows-based machines it feels unnatural and too smooth.
-Physics-based motion needs to be on the OS level.
+It removes the click function of most scroll wheels, allowing users to just keep scrolling with a single flick.
+The built-in software for web browsers for physics-based scrolling appears nice (much like Apple’s OS X has built into the operating system), but on Windows-based machines, it feels unnatural and too smooth.
+The physics-based motion needs to be on the OS level.

 Related: You might also be interested in the wireless Logitech Ultrathin Touch Mouse T630.

 One notable problem with the Performance MX: the middle mouse button is not press-perfect.
 It’s too easy to press the button but not get a click or a response.
-For some reason, it has to be pressed in exactly the right way for it to properly activate the button.
+For some reason, it has to be pressed exactly the right way to properly activate the button.

 My favorite mouse is still the Logitech G700 (we’ll have a review of the update, the G700s, in the near future), but that’s a gaming mouse for the home space.
 The Performance Mouse MX is a high-quality workhorse of a mouse.
-It’s responsive, comfortable, holds an incredible charge, and is excellent for any use.
+It’s responsive, comfortable, incredibly charged, and excellent for any use.
 At $100, it’s also a pretty good deal, though I’d rather spend a little more for a charging dock.